Kazan: Science

-Public health

-The year 1814 is considered to be an official year of the beginning of scientific medicine in Kazan.
-Exactly at that time University Hospital was open.
-In 1930 Faculty of Medicine is separated from the Kazan Federal University and holds a lot of specialized hospitals under its patronage.
-Nowadays Kazan becomes the largest public health center in Russia.
-120 medical organisations are operated in the city.
-Kazan Interregional clinical-diagnostic center is the largest in Volga region in cardiovascular and neurological diseases.
-The largest hospital in Kazan is Republican Clinical Hospital.

 Government and administration

 Kazan City Duma is a representative body of the city, elected every four years and holds its sessions in Kazan City Hall.

-Executive committee is a municipal body of the executive organs.
+The executive committee is a municipal body of the executive organs.
 The committee's head is Denis Kalinkin.

-Kazan hosts Tatarstan President's residence and administration (in Kremlin), Tatarstan's Cabinet of Ministers and Council of State (on Freedom square).

 Communication

 Agency works 84 post offices belonging to the branch of "Russian Post", UFPS "Tatarstan pochtasy".
 The official opening of the Kazan city telephone network took place on 27 (15) November 1888.
 At the moment, there are four operators of wired telephone in Kazan.
 The total capacity of the telephone network in Kazan is about 456,000 numbers.
 Services of IP-telephony operators in addition to the basic wired connection is also supported by the five companies.
 The city has six mobile operators (Beeline, MegaFon, MTS, Tele2 Russia, Letai, Yota, and also operates virtual mobile operator "Mobile public communication").
 By the number of Internet users—428 thousand people—Kazan takes the 4th place in Russia.
 According to the General Director of Google Russia Vladimir Dolgov, Kazan is the largest center of information technology development, the level of Internet penetration is 75%, which is a record figure for Russia.
 Access to the World Wide Web in Kazan is provided by 15 operators.
 The most popular forms of Internet access are cable networks and ADSL.
 Previously popular Dial-up has almost lost its position, at the same time actively developing wireless technology Wi-Fi and Wi-Max.
 Scartel launched the first LTE network in Russia.

-On 30 August 2012 in Kazan, IT Park was held a launch ceremony for the fourth generation network (4G, LTE).
-LTE network in Kazan was launched by three operators – Scartel LLC (Yota trademark), MegaFon OJSC and MTS OJSC.
-On 27 June 2014, the LTE network of mobile operator Fly was launched.